-Fresh water circulates through the engine and on to a heat exchanger where it is cooled by sea water which is pumped through the cooling tubes.
+BD1005, BV1305 and BV1505 engines are normally fresh water cooled.
+This water circulates through the engine and on to a heat exchanger where it is cooled by sea water which is pumped through the cooling tubes.
 The sea water is then injected into the exhaust system (see diagram).